galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 13 | `insertions` | Insertions relative to the reference Wuhan-Hu-1 (positions are 1-based)
 14 | `missing` | Intervals consisting of N characters
-15 | `nonACGTNs` | List of positions of non-ACGTN characters (for example ambiguous nucleotide codes) 16 | `pcrPrimerChanges` | Number of mutations affecting user-specified PCR primer binding sites 17 | `aaSubstitutions` | List of aminoacid changes
+15 | `nonACGTNs` | List of positions of non-ACGTN characters (for example ambiguous nucleotide codes) 16 | `pcrPrimerChanges` | Number of user-specified PCR primer binding sites affected by mutations 17 | `aaSubstitutions` | List of aminoacid changes
 18 | `totalAminoacidSubstitutions` | Number of aminoacid changes
 19 | `aaDeletions` | List of aminoacid deletions